 I used to roll my eyes at supplements.
-Honestly, it felt like every other day there was some “miracle” capsule everyone was raving about.
+Well, it felt like every other day there was some “miracle” capsule everyone was raving about.

 Protein?
 Sure.